rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 user as required.
 IMAP is capable of storing more than just mail as well, with various MUAs being capable of storing contacts or calendaring information also.
-Typically though, IMAP is used predominately for e-mail only.
+Typically though, IMAP is used predominately for email only.
 Here's an example session.

     # telnet localhost 143
     Trying 127.0.0.1...